 TÜV SÜD Standards Include:

 - IEC 60364-1 provides the rules for the design, erection, and verification of electrical installations conducting to provide safety of persons, livestock and property against dangers and damage, which may arise in the reasonable use of electrical installations, and to provide for the proper functioning of those installations.
-IEC 60364-1 applies to the design, erection and verification of electrical installations such as those of residential, commercial, public, and industrial premises (other inclusions apply) up to 1000VAC and 1500VDC.
+IEC 60364-1 applies to the design, erection, and verification of electrical installations such as those of residential, commercial, public, and industrial premises (other inclusions apply) up to 1000VAC and 1500VDC.

 - IEC 60364-7-712 is part of IEC 60364 applies to the electrical installation of PV systems intended to supply all or part of an installation.
 The equipment of a PV installation, like any other item of equipment, is dealt with only so far as its selection and application in the installation is concerned.
 The object of this document is to address the design safety requirements arising from the particular characteristics of PV installations.
 DC systems and PV arrays in particular, pose some hazards in addition to those derived from conventional AC power installations, including the ability to produce and sustain electrical arcs with currents that are not greater than normal operating currents.

-- IEC 62109-1 and IEC 62109-2 covers the particular safety requirements relevant to DC. to AC. inverter products as well as products that have or perform inverter functions in addition to other functions, where the inverter is intended for use in photovoltaic power systems.
+- IEC 62109-1 and IEC 62109-2 cover the particular safety requirements relevant to DC. to AC. inverter products as well as products that have or perform inverter functions in addition to other functions, where the inverter is intended for use in photovoltaic power systems.

 - PPP 59029A testing covers mounting systems stability for various environmental conditions (heat, cold, dry, wet, etc.) and testing for corrosion resistance and long-term durability performance (endurance testing with outdoor field conditions, temperature change examination and moisture-heat examination).

-- IEC 62446-1 defines the information and documentation required to be handed over to a customer following the installation of a grid connected PV system.
+- IEC 62446-1 defines the information and documentation required to be handed over to a customer following the installation of a grid-connected PV system.
 It also describes the commissioning tests, inspection criteria and documentation expected to verify the safe installation and correct operation of the system.
-It is for use by system designers and installers of grid connected solar PV systems as a template to provide effective documentation to a customer.
+It is for use by system designers and installers of grid-connected solar PV systems as a template to provide effective documentation to a customer.

 - EN 60947-3 applies to switches, disconnects and fuse-combination units to be used in distribution circuits of which the rated voltage does not exceed 1000VAC or 1500VDC.